Noel Turner (footballer)

 Noel Turner (born 9 December 1974) is a Maltese former footballer who played at both professional and international levels as a midfielder.
+He is married to Amy and he has 6 children.
+Nicole, Emma, Benjamin, Thomas, Matthew and Timothy.

 Career

 Born in Sliema, Turner spent his entire professional career with hometown club Sliema Wanderers.

 Turner earned 61 caps for Malta, appearing in 14 FIFA World Cup qualifying matches.